tharro/module_flutter/README.md

 # module_flutter
-Widgets or logic are use in most projects.
+Widgets or logics are use in most projects.
 Based on your project, you can clone a module into your project and customize it.

 ## SDK
  - Flutter